Anne Lynch Botta

-Anne Charlotte Lynch Botta (November 11, 1815 – March 23, 1891) was an American poet, writer, teacher and socialite whose home was the central gathering place of the literary elite of her era.
+Anne Lynch Botta (November 11, 1815 – March 23, 1891) was an American poet, writer, teacher and socialite whose home was the central gathering place of the literary elite of her era.

 Biography

 Early life

 She was born Anne Charlotte Lynch in Bennington, Vermont.
 Her father was Patrick Lynch (died 1819), of Dublin, Ireland, who took part in the United Irishmen Rebellion of 1798.
 For this, he was imprisoned and then banished from Ireland.
 He came to the United States at the age of 18, eventually making his way to Bennington where he set up a dry-goods business, and where he met his future wife, Charlotte Gray (1789-1873), daughter of Revolutionary War veteran Lt.
 Col. Ebenezer Gray (1743-1795).
 Patrick Lynch and Charlotte Gray married in 1812.
 Along with their daughter Anne, they had a son, Thomas Rawson Lynch (1813-1845).

 Lynch's father died in 1819, shipwrecked off the coast of Puerto Principe, in the West Indies.
 After the death of her father, the family moved to Hartford, Connecticut, where Anne and her brother were sent to the best schools.
 When she was sixteen she was sent to the Albany Female Academy, where she graduated with high honors in 1834 and stayed there as a teacher for a few years.